bswck/check-typing-namedtuple-subclasses-subclasses/README.md

 ### No use case

-While `NamedTuple` subclasses' subclasses look like they inherit structure, they don’t inherit behavior—leading to broken expectations around things like constructors and `super()`.
+While `typing.NamedTuple` subclasses' subclasses look like they inherit structure, they don’t inherit behavior—leading to broken expectations around things like constructors and `super()`.
 There’s no clear, compelling use case that isn’t better served by dataclasses or other tools.

 ### The problematic `super()`